Set Decorators

 Regional Textile & Craft Resources

-Access to traditional silk weavers, lacquerwork artisans, and specialist craftspeople.
-We source authentic materials including Chinese porcelain, carved hardwood furniture, calligraphy, and locally crafted furnishings.
+We reach traditional silk weavers, lacquerwork artisans, and pro craftspeople.
+Through them we source real Chinese porcelain, carved hardwood furniture, calligraphy, and locally made furnishings.

 04.